Kotlin/kotlinx.coroutines/docs/topics/debugging.md

 Debugging asynchronous programs is challenging, because multiple concurrent coroutines are typically working at the same time.
 To help with that, `kotlinx.coroutines` comes with additional features for debugging: debug mode, stacktrace recovery and debug agent.
+These debugging capabilities are available only on JVM platforms.

 ## Debug mode